vignettes/web_only/v11_db.Rmd

 functions: the function dbLoad

-provides a singular interface to loading and basic quering for all supported databases.
+provides a single interface to loading and basic quering of all supported databases.

 For demonstration purposes, we will process each of the supported databases below.

 Download the VDJDB database following the instructions above.
-In the examples below, we use URLs to snippets of databases as file paths.
+In the examples, we use URLs to snippets of databases as file paths.
 In your own code you need to provide paths to your local database files, e.g., “/Users/yourname/Downloads/vdjdb-db-master/vdjdb.slim.txt”.
-Do not use the links below since they are only for testing purposes and not the actual databases!
+Do not use the links below since they are only for testing purposes and do not contain the actual databases!

 Note that VDJDB data obtained from the web interface differs from VDJDB obtained from raw files.
 Check the next section for working with VDJDB search tables.